-- The pupil is sent to their relevant phase leader who will record details of the incident and that pupil had to be referred to them on the school MIS/CPOMS. - The pastoral lead investigates the incident and decides whether it constitutes unacceptable behaviour. - If the pastoral lead deems the incident to be unacceptable behaviour, they will record the incident, and record it on the pupil's Behaviour Contract if they have one.
-The behaviour will also be recorded on the pupil's permanent record. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the pastoral lead will determine the period the pupil will be removed from the classroom, as well as any detention time. - The pastoral lead will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident. - The phase leader may issue the pupil with a yellow card waning which notifies the pupils and parents that their behaviour lead to a referral to the phase lead for one of the following reasons: Failing to show mutual respect towards an adult by refusing to follow instructions; Failing to show respect for our school community by disrupting others learning; Failing to act responsibly; Failing to show mutual respect by using inappropriate language; Failing to be independent and make the right choices.
+- The pupil is sent to their relevant phase leader (or senior teacher) who will record details of the incident and that pupil had to be referred to them on CPOMS. - Where disruption is significant, further investigation of appropriate responses will be undertaken by class teacher possibly in conjunction with phase or pastoral lead. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the pastoral lead/phase leader will determine the period the pupil will be removed from the classroom, as well as any reflection time. - The phase leader/class teacher will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident.